 Note: One of the strongest traction signals you can show an investor is to have customers who both pay for your product and are investing as angels.
 Even if the customer can only invest a small amount, angel investor customers are gold.
 It may even be worth opening an RUV specifically for customers if you have enough demand to justify it.

-Part three is a work in-progress.
-I think this handbook is long enough for now and developing a section on scaling customers (i.e., scaling beyond 50 paying customers for a enterprise product) could merit its own handbook.
+I think this handbook is long enough for now.
+Developing a section on scaling customers (i.e., scaling beyond 50 paying customers for a enterprise product) merits a post of its own.

-As a general rule, Jordan believes a single channel can get you to $10m in ARR.
-Thus, until you’re a few million in revenue, you don’t really need to be thinking about scaling sales and customers beyond founders and 1-2 early sales hires, typically BDRs or SDRs.
+However, I’ll mention that a single channel can get you to $10m in ARR.
+Thus, until you’re generating $2+ million in revenue, you don’t really need to be thinking about scaling sales and customers beyond founders and 1-2 early sales hires, typically BDRs or SDRs.

-As you scale up customer acquisition efforts you should focus on:
+As you scale up customer acquisition efforts focus on:

 - Customer acquisition costs (do you earn more money than spend acquiring customers?)